rahulramesh2602/Movie-recommendation-pipeline/README.md

 ### **🎬 Movie Recommendation Pipeline | Modern Data Engineering AWS Project**

 ## **📌 Introduction**
-The goal of this project is to **build an end-to-end automated movie recommendation system** using **Apache Airflow** and **AWS**.
+The goal of this project is to **build an end-to-end automated movie recommendation system** using **Apache Airflow** and **AWS EC2**.
 The system ingests raw movie rating data, preprocesses it, trains a recommendation model, and generates personalized movie suggestions.

 This project follows a **modern data engineering approach**, leveraging tools such as **AWS S3, Apache Airflow, Python, Scikit-learn, and Boto3** to build a scalable and automated pipeline.